Deathbringer98/NLTK-ChatBot-/README.md

 ## Known Issues
 - The weather feature is currently not working.
 This is a work-in-progress project, and I'm actively working on fixing this issue.
 Contributions to resolve this issue are highly appreciated!
-- A lot of questions you prompt to the bot will respond with "none" because there isn't data built into the chatbot yet for it to properly respond.
+- A lot of questions you prompt to the bot will respond with "none" because there isn't enough data built into the chatbot currently for it to properly respond to the user.

 ## Contact
 For any questions, feedback, or suggestions, please feel free to reach out to me.